EgorSozonov/eyr/docs/README.md

 ### Source code

-Source code is just 3 files (eyrc.c, include/eyrc.h, eyrc.internal.h).
+Source code is just 3 files (eyrc.c, include/libeyr.h, libeyr.c).
 Navigate them using code folds.
 For example, in Neovim, use "za" to toggle a fold, and "zm" to close them en masse.

+The library (files "libeyr.c" and "include/libeyr.h") are the lexer+parser+typechecker that is useful for writing code analyzers, linters, formatters, LSPs and so on.

+The compiler executable (file "eyrc.c") uses libeyr as a library, too, and contains the code generator using the libgccjit library.

 ### Releases